anandapurva55/Vipers_Meet/README.md

 # Vipers_Meet
-This is the same old snake game that 90's kids used to play on their father's phone:) programmed in python.
+This is the same old snake game programmed in PYTHON that 90's kids used to play on their father's phone:)

 Steps to run this game:

 Export an exe file